ryanden2018/BounceTable/README.md

 # BounceTable

-A Java program that simulates a bounce table.
+A Java program that simulates a simple mathematical billiard table.

 To compile and run, you will need the Java JDK.
 The command to compile is